apollographql/apollo-server/docs/source/deployment/netlify.md

 description: How to run your API using Netlify Functions on AWS Lambda
 ---

 [Netlify Functions](https://www.netlify.com/docs/functions/) allow deploying server-side code, directly from GitHub, to AWS Lambda.
-This guide demonstrates how to use Netlify Functions to deploy a GraphQL server and how a React application (built with `create-react-app`) can consume data from that server.
+This guide demonstrates how to use Netlify Functions to deploy a GraphQL server and reference the server in Apollo Client.
+Some benefits of Netlify Functions include:

 1. Use the same platform to deploy your frontend and API code.
 2. Deploy previews of both your frontend and API on every pull request.
 3. No need to worry about scaling containers due to a "serverless" infrastructure.

-We'll set up a "Hello World" API and frontend for an Apollo app on Netlify.
+In the following sections, we'll set up a "Hello World" API and frontend for an Apollo app on Netlify.
 Let's get started!

 ## Download and Run the Netlify Starter Kit

 Download and run the [official Netlify `create-react-app` and Lambda starter kit](https://github.com/netlify/create-react-app-lambda).
 This will set us up with a base for our frontend and API code.

 ```bash
 git clone https://github.com/netlify/create-react-app-lambda.git